ClinSeq/autoseq-snakemake/docs/server_launch.md

 ```

 ### Project Structure:
-We are currently managing five different projects, all organized under the `/nfs/` directory.
+We manage different projects, all organized under the `/nfs/` directory.
 Each project follows a standardized structure, as illustrated below:

 ```
 |-- Project1